felaris/Twilio-sdk-test/README.md

 # Twilio-sdk-test

 ## This is a hand on trial for Twilio SDK for both Python and Javascript
+Run this command on your terminal to clone this repository `git clone https://github.com/felaris/Twilio-sdk-test.git`
 > For Python Script install Twilio with this command `pip install twilio`